niloy-saha-123/WatchNext/README.md

 # WatchNext

 WatchNext is a comprehensive movie and TV show tracking application that solves the common problem of losing track of viewing progress across multiple streaming platforms.
-The application enables users to maintain detailed watchlists, track episodes watched, add personal notes and ratings, and receive notifications about new seasons and sequels.
+The application enables users to maintain detailed watchlists, track episodes watched, add personal notes for watchlisted content, and receive notifications about new seasons and sequels.

 ## Problem Statement